-Responsible College Official: Title IX Coordinator
+Responsible College Official: Assistant Vice President of Equity, Diversity, and Inclusion and Title IX/504 Coordinator

-Responsible Offices: Office of Student Affairs; Office of Academic Affairs; Office of Human Resources
+Responsible Offices: Office of Equity, Diversity, and Inclusion, Office of Student Affairs, and Office of Human Resources Services

-Policy Implementation Date: September 11, 2017
+Policy Implementation Date: August 19, 2019

-North Central College recognizes the importance of "Service Animals" as defined by the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act and the category of "Assistance Animals" under the Office of Housing and Urban Development (HUD) and Fair Housing Act (FHA) in providing equal access to and participation in the College for qualified individuals with disabilities.
+North Central College recognizes the importance of "Service Animals" as defined by the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act in providing equal access to and participation in the College for qualified individuals with disabilities.
 The College is committed to providing reasonable accommodations to individuals with disabilities including the use of Service Animals on campus to facilitate their full-participation and equal access to the College's programs, activities and work environment.
-The College is also committed to allowing Assistance Animals that are necessary to provide individuals with disabilities an equal opportunity to use and enjoy campus housing.

-Students with disabilities who utilize Service Animals or are requesting Assistance Animals as an accommodation to use campus housing are requested to meet with Disability Services.
-For an appointment contact the Center for Students Success via email at academicsupport@noctrl.edu or by phone 630-637-5266.
+Students with disabilities who utilize Service Animals are requested to meet with Student Disability Services.
+For an appointment, contact Student Disability Services via email at sds@noctrl.edu or by phone at 630-637-5264.

-Faculty and staff with disabilities who utilize Service Animals are asked to contact Human Resources via email at humanresources@noctrl.edu or phone (630) 637-5757.
+Faculty and staff with disabilities who utilize Service Animals are asked to contact Human Resources via email at humanresources@noctrl.edu or phone 630-637-5757.

 If you believe your rights under disability law are not being provided appropriately by the College, grievance procedures can be found in the Discrimination, Harassment, Sexual Misconduct and Retaliation policy.
-Individuals with disabilities who have a complaint or grievance regarding how this policy has been implemented or who feel that they have been wrongfully denied access, services, or accommodations related to a Service or Assistance Animal can contact the:
+Individuals with disabilities who have a complaint or grievance regarding how this policy has been implemented or who feel that they have been wrongfully denied access, services, or accommodations related to a Service Animal can contact: